 From the ham radio standpoint, the IC-781 was an accident of history which turned out very well indeed.
 Icom developed this radio under a defence contract; soon thereafter, the ham community "discovered" its incredible performance - way ahead of the pack at the time - and its unique features such as the Spectrum Scope, Dual Watch and Twin PBT.
 Those radio amateurs who could justify its (then) $5000 price tag bought every IC-781 available on the open market.

-Technology has moved on, now, and the "old girl" is discontinued - but many of these fine radios are still on active duty in government communications centres (and ham shacks) world-wide.
+Technology has moved on, now, and the "old girl" is discontinued - but thousands are still on active duty in communications centres (and ham shacks) world-wide.

-One should also consider that IC-781 parts have become very scarce.
-The CRT module, which used to cost $800, is no longer available, although replacement tubes can be had on the surplus market.
-The monochrome LCD display module used in the R-9000L will fit in the IC-781; it used to cost over $1000, is difficult to find and is no match for the old CRT in image quality.
+One should also consider that IC-781 parts are going to become scarcer as time goes by.
+The CRT module, which used to cost $800, is no longer available.
+The LCD display module used in the R-9000L will fit in the IC-781; it costs over $1000, and is no match for the old CRT in image quality.

-This does not take away from the superior reliability of the radio in its time; in the five years I had my 781, it never gave a lick of trouble.
+This does not take away from the superior reliability of the radio; in the five years I had my 781, it never gave a lick of trouble.
 There have been no more than two or three service bulletins during the entire product life of the 781.

 The power-supply heat problem in the IC-781 is a matter of concern.
 The power supply uses a shunt regulator, and was designed for the Japanese 100V mains supply.
-When connected to 120V mains, the power supply dissipation increases by 44%.
+When connected to 120V mains, the power supply dissipation can increase by as much as 44%.
 The heatsink was not designed for the additional thermal load; consequently, the power-supply area runs very hot.
 This can lead to component breakdown over time.
 Further reading.